News

 • Sixth Graders’ Language Selection for Seventh Grade

-Sixth grade parents received an email explaining the process for world language selection for your daughters.
+Sixth grade parents received a reminder email earlier this week explaining the process for world language selection for their daughters.
 The choices broaden in seventh grade to include Spanish, French, and Latin.
 Students were informed about their options in a recent class meeting.
-Please submit the online language selection form by Friday, April 11.
+Please submit the online language selection form by Friday, April 10.

 Read More